seamusduncmcgrath/Dunia-Fixes/README.md

 * **CPU Multithreading Optimization:** Overrides the game's default threading configuration.
 This un-bottlenecks the main render thread and properly distributes physics and engine jobs across modern multi-core CPUs (Experimental, can reduce performance.

 ### Visual & Bug Fixes
-* **DX10 Grass Fix:** Restores the proper height and density of grass when running the game in DirectX 10 mode, fixing a decade-old rendering bug.
+* **DX10 Grass Fix:** Restores the proper height and density of grass when running the game in DirectX 10 mode, fixing a rendering bug from the games launch.
 * **Color Banding Fix:** Intercepts the DXGI SwapChain creation to force 32-bit uncompressed color, significantly reducing the harsh color banding present in the vanilla game's skybox and shadows.

 ### Quality of Life